 The children will cover all topics in the National Curriculum during the two year cycle.

-Cycle 2 topics are Animals Including Humans (The Human Body) Forces and Magnets, States of matter and Plants.
+The topics covered are Light, Rocks, Electricity, Sound, Living Things and their Habitats, Animals Including Humans (The Human Body), Forces and Magnets, States of Matter and Plants.

 Please click in the Icons below to access some useful websites for supporting your child with science at home: